Ankit0048/MyMessApp/Readme.txt

 ** REQUIREMENTS **
-Internet connection is a must for the working of the app functionality MinSDK 22 android for android that is Android 5
+Internet connection is a must for the working of the app functionality MinSDK 22 android for android that is Android 5 Currently it is set as to use the app must use iitbbs account else we can't login